 Earlier this year a group of fragrance fans and bloggers went on a trip to The Osmothèque in Versailles with Odette Toilette and for some reason by the time I found out about it (always check your spam folder regularly folks!) it was already sold out.
 So when I found out that Odette in partnership with The Perfume Society was bringing the Osmothèque experts to London with some of their rare fragrances I immediately bought a ticket.

 For those of you who don’t already know, The Osmothèque is the world’s largest scent archive, storing over 3,000 perfumes from the past and present, all preserved at a constant temperature under argon gas.
 Perfumes accepted into the collection are either those reconstituted using archived formulae by The Osmothèque’s internal perfumers (known as osmocurators) or those supplied by external perfume houses.
-As a research intitution the Osmothèque is internationally responsible for the authentication, registration, preservation, documentation and reproduction of thousands of perfumes gathered from the past two millennia.
+As a research institution the Osmothèque is internationally responsible for the authentication, registration, preservation, documentation, and reproduction of thousands of perfumes gathered from the past two millennia.
 So as you can see I was pretty excited to see what they brought along.

 The event was in the Crazy Coqs at Brasserie Zedel on Piccadilly which is worth a visit in itself for the fabulous art deco building.
 I managed to bag a table with some perfume friends who I had no idea were going to be there: Nick Gilbert (no relation), Pia Long and Louise Woollham.
 They all have great blogs worth checking out.